 My efforts at creating a natural blue are still a work in progress, so I used a drop of blue colouring to perk up my blue dough.
 As noted above, if you’d prefer to keep things natural, skip the blue.

 Preparing the dough:

 - Preheat the oven and mix the dough according to your chosen recipe.

 - Divide your dough into smaller portions for tinting.

 - Tint individually to your preference.

 Marbling the dough:

 - Separate the dough into small pieces.

 - Gather the pieces together and squeeze into a loose ball.
 Since repeat reforming and rolling will muddy the marbling, you can keep some of your starting pieces aside to add back in on a later re-roll to extend the marble-life.

 When marbling dough, the easiest option is ripping, scattering by hand, and then combining.
 I did for the treats shown, and do for most marbled treats.
 I prefer the larger patches of different colours.
 Alternatively, you can form and twist canes or separately roll each colour of dough flat, then layer, twist, and re-roll for a finer marble blend.
-See the throwback note at the end of this post for an example.
+See the throwback to our first experiment later in this post for an example.
 Whatever method you choose, ensure a good distribution for variety and don’t make the pieces too tiny, else your marbling will quickly become muddy when rolled.